mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	The plunger was hot and he first rubbed it across his small finger while wincing in pain to quickly sanitize, and then wedged it into the space her fractured skull created to feel for the position of the artery. *About a quarter finger length in.
 Right posterior artery is punctured.*
 	He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
 It was Ramne, by the looks of his markings, pacing toward him.

-	"Who're you?
-How'd you get down here?"
-Ramne asked.
+	"Who're you and what are you doing with Ginnu?!"
+Ramne demanded.

 	Kip took a defensive stance and held the blade tightly in the light so Ramne could see.

-	"I need to help Ginnu," Kip asserted.
+	"I need to help her," Kip asserted.

-	"Kip?!
-Well dammit, I thought you'd never come."
+	"You're that doctor that ran off.
+The fuck you think you're doing down here?"

 	Kip didn't respond, but held his stance and his look of disdain.

 	"Oh I get it.
 You're the hero come to the rescue.
-Bout time you woke up, man.
-No heroes here; just kanoheads.
-Selfish, miserable, fucked-up kanoheads."

-	"*You* made them that way.
-You don't have to keep doing this."
+Well you're about a lifetime too late."

+	"Please, I need to help her."

 	He snickered under his gritty breath and took a few steps closer, kicking Ginnu's sprawled lifeless leg out of the way.
-Kip quickly glanced at her and saw the blood still trickling out of the wound.
-But he didn't dare budge to look further.
+Kip could see that Ramne was on a bad trip of Kanosin.
+He quickly glanced at Ginnu and saw the blood still trickling out of the wound, but didn't dare take his eyes off of Ramne.

-	Ramne said, "You think I'm any different than anyone else here?
+	Ramne said, "She's mine.
+Mine!
+But she doesn't give a shit about me.
+And I don't give a shit about her.
+You think I'm any different than anyone else here?
 You think either of my hearts still cares about right and wrong?
 If it weren't me out there keeping the world full of Kano, someone else would be doing it.
-I'd rather be the one reaping the benefits.
-Doesn't bother me one bit how they come."
+I'd rather be the one reaping the benefits."

-	"Look, I'm not here to argue about how awful you are.
+	"Look, I'm not here to argue.
 Ginnu needs help or she'll die."

-	"She's already dead, Kip.
-What does she care?"
+	"She's already gone.
+What the fuck does she care?"

 	He glanced at her again to check the veracity of his statement.
 Blood continued to drip out of the wound.

 	Ramne continued, "You think you know what happened here, don't you, Kip.
 Everybody took Cas' good nature and then stabbed hae in the back with it.
 We told hae to fight back, but instead thi fled into the dark forest with hae kaln.
-Thi chose to abandon everyone while Set and I tried to save it from burning to the ground."
+Thi chose to abandon everyone while Setre and I tried to save it from burning to the ground."

 	Ramne leaned over Ginnu, his chest above hers with his palms on his knees.
 He took a closer look at Kip in the light of his decorated body.

 	He said, "You might think yourself a noble man.
 But that means nothing here.
 Ulukoma is shit.
-You dominate everything you can."
+You dominate everything you can.
+And then you die."

 	Kip met his gaze with conviction in his eyes.
 "When Ara fades from the sky and Lissa has killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

 	He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the dark."

 	Rising to his right, he turned and stared comfortably into the void as if speaking to an invisible friend.

-	"Tell me, Kipnu um Heiko: Why would a magistrate send a doctor to Ulukoma in the midst of a global crisis?
-Do you really think he values justice over sensibility?"

-	"How do you know about that?"

-	"Oh, everybody has a debt to pay.
-Sometimes an... arrangement can be made for those who would rather pay in power."

-	"People like you bring nothing but misery to the world.
-You make me sick."

 	"You know what, Kip, I like you.
 Let's make a deal, I'll let you live at the end of all this and you can stay here to be my personal servant."